Greyfang

 There are many different kinds of MMOs out there, from the nice-guy environment of City of Heroes to the cutthroat universe of Eve Online and everything between, from games which boast several high population servers (or one megaserver) to those which support only a small population per instance.
 So what factors went into choosing the games i've played?
 There are several, including the style of gameplay, the feel of the community, the amount of developer support and interaction, the quality of the lore and the overall design challenges.
 Ultimately, the choice of MMO comes down to the individual.

 At this point in my life, i must assert that my involvement with games has not become less enjoyable, but certainly less consuming than was the case previously.
-Not only do i find entertainment in many different kinds of media, i have also been blessed with a family which brings me greater joy than any i have known before.
+Not only do i find entertainment in many different kinds of media, i have also been blessed with a family which brings me greater joy than anything i could imagine.

 I will, however, always be a gamer at heart.